gadget78/xahl-node/README.md

 ### Local XAHAUD

-this option ONLY works LOCALLY on the xahau node, and is directly quering the node itself (type in the terminal;
+this option ONLY works LOCALLY on the xahau node, and is directly querying the node itself, type in the terminal;

         xahaud server_info